 Should you allow a public defender to represent you after an arrest?

 If you cannot afford a personal attorney, you are entitled to be represented by a public defender or court-appointed lawyer, but keep in mind that public defenders and court-appointed lawyers, however well-intentioned or skillful they may be, are sometimes overwhelmed with their caseload and, may be unable to give your case the attention you think it deserves.
 Some defendants have only a brief opportunity to confer with their public defender or court-appointed lawyer, and even then this meeting may be conducted in the hallway just before a court appearance.
 However, many of these lawyers are so experienced that they need very little time to learn what they need to know to properly represent you.
 There are many really good lawyers serving as public defenders and as court- appointed lawyers.
 Many are bright, hard-working and skilled lawyers and the criminal justice system is lucky to have them.

 When should you hire a traffic crimes attorney?

 Some traffic crimes can result in license suspension, jail time, and heavy fines for those convicted.
 Under such circumstances, hiring an aggressive traffic crimes attorney may well be worth the price.

-In Virginia, where citizens may often find themselves on the George Washington Memorial Parkway, at the Pentagon, or on other federal territory such as Ft.
+In Virginia, where citizens may often find themselves on the George Washington Memorial Parkway, at the Pentagon, or on another Federal territory such as Ft.
 Myer or Ft.
-Belvoir, it’s not difficult to find yourself being charged with a federal crime due to an arrest for alleged drug possession, DUI, or domestic violence.
-If you are facing federal charges, it’s in your best interest to speak with a federal crimes attorney as soon as possible.
+Belvoir, it’s not difficult to find yourself being charged with a Federal crime due to an arrest for alleged drug possession, DUI, or domestic violence.
+If you are facing Federal charges, it’s in your best interest to speak with a Federal crimes attorney as soon as possible.